-This year Massachusetts horticulturist Russell Stafford surprised us with a fresh batch of perennials on Sunday.
+Last year Massachusetts horticulturist Russell Stafford surprised us with a fresh batch of perennials on Sunday.
 His plants truly lived up to the rare and unusual promise, and caused a stir among gardeners looking for something new.

 Perennials are the only plants sold at the Sale not grown from seed at City Farm.
-The vast majority come from gardeners like you, who dig them out of their backyards each spring to donate to the Sale.
+The vast majority come from gardeners like you, who dig them out of your backyards each spring to donate to the Sale.
 (The rest are given by local nurseries; see accompanying list.)
 We’re looking to expand the ranks of our perennial donors, as well as the volunteers who serve on the Plant Sale Committee, which helps plan the event.
 If you love gardening and want to share your passion for it, we invite you to contact Rich Pederson at email@example.com or 401-273-9419.